-Our purpose of this study is to investigate the characteristics of sporadic and large amplitude GW events that can have a large impact on the overall momentum transport, and also to investigate how well the reanalysis data reproduces the GW events in the Antarctic.
+Our purpose of this study is to investigate the characteristics of GWs for sporadic and large amplitude events that can have a large impact on the overall momentum transport, and also to investigate how well the reanalysis data reproduces the GWs events in the Antarctic.
 We used the PANSY radar for the observation data and the ERA5 reanalysis for the reanalysis data.
-The PANSY radar, which was installed at Syowa Station (69S,40E) in 2011, observes vertical profiles of three-dimensional winds in the troposphere and lower stratosphere with high accuracy and fine temporal and vertical resolution (Sato et al., 2014).
+The PANSY radar, which was installed at Syowa Station (69°S,40°E) in 2011, observes vertical profiles of three dimensional winds in the troposphere and lower stratosphere with high accuracy and fine temporal and vertical resolution (Sato et al., 2014).
 It is the only instrument in the Antarctic that enables us to capture GWs in the almost entire frequency range.
 The ERA5 reanalysis is the latest meteorological reanalysis dataset provided by the European Centre for Medium-Range Weather Forecasts.
 The ERA5 data is distributed at 137 vertical levels from the surface to 0.01 hPa with a horizontal spacing of 0.25 degree every 1 hour.

-We use three dimensional winds of the PANSY radar and the ERA5 reanalysis during the period of October 2015 to September 2016, in which the PANSY radar was continuously operated (Minamihara et al.,2018).
+We use three dimensional winds of the PANSY radar and the ERA5 reanalysis during the period of October 2015 to September 2016, in which the PANSY radar was continuously operated (Minamihara et. al.,2018).
 The inertia-GWs are extracted by applying a bandpass filter with a cutoff period of 4-24 h and a cutoff vertical wavelength of 0.8-8 km.
 As a result, we found many similar wave-like structures between the PANSY radar and the ERA5 reanalysis.

 In order to examine the propagation characteristics of inertia-GWs, we use a hodograph analysis.
 It utilizes the feature that the hodograph (i.e., vertical change of the horizontal wind vector drawn in the zonal and meridional wind space) becomes an ellipse, in which the amplitude, intrinsic period, vertical wavelength, phase velocity, and group velocity of GWs can be estimated.
-Although the hodograph analysis generally has an ambiguity of horizontal propagation direction by 180, we exclude it by covariance of major axis amplitude $u{jj}$ and vertical wind w and vertical wave number m (Minamihara et al.,2018).
-Since the GWs are assumed to be quasi-monochromatic in the hodograph analysis, three dimensional winds are separated into components with upward and downward phase velocities by a two-dimensional Fourier transform.
-This procedure makes it possible to extract quasi-monochromatic GW events that were previously impossible to extract.
+Although the hodograph analysis generally has an ambiguity of horizontal propagation direction by 180°, we exclude it by comparing direct estimates of the ground-based wave period from the time and altitude section.